frictionlessdata/datapackage/patterns/README.md

 ### Implementations

-We note that our proposal regarding field-specific missing values has been discussed frequently in numerous contexts, and is nearly identical to the pattern [missing values per field](https://specs.frictionlessdata.io/patterns/#missing-values-per-field) appearing in this document above.
+We note that our proposal regarding field-specific missing values has been discussed frequently in numerous contexts, and is similar to the pattern [missing values per field](https://specs.frictionlessdata.io/patterns/#missing-values-per-field) appearing in this document above.